-5.6 Please confirm acceptance of the Council’s Terms & Conditions (including the Data Processing Agreement at Appendix 4) that incorporate where appropriate contract specific terms and will be binding on any contract entered into with the bidder’s organisation.
-The Terms and Conditions (Appendix 2) are attached separately.
-Please complete and return the Data Processing Agreement (Appendix 4) with your tender application.
+5.6 Please confirm acceptance of the Council’s Terms & Conditions (including the Data Processing Agreements at Appendix 5 and 6) that incorporate where appropriate contract specific terms and will be binding on any contract entered into with the bidder’s organisation.
+The Terms and Conditions (Appendix 3 and 4) are attached separately.
+Please complete and return the Data Processing Agreement (Appendix 5 and 6) with your tender application.